yangmh66/windows-pyenv-toturials/README.md

 ## Note:

-Because of git bash use ```MinTTY``` that it doesn't support interactive operation.
-If you want to use python interactive shell, you can follow the method as follow:
+Because git bash use ```MinTTY``` that doesn't support interactive operation, If you want to use python interactive shell, you can follow the method as follows

 ```bash
 $ python -i
 ```